ahhfranz/SporeNEXT/README.md

 ### Installation

 1. Download the latest version of the launcher from the [Releases](https://github.com/ahhfranz/SporeNEXT/releases) section.
-2. Install and open the launcher.
+2. Open the launcher.
+If paths are not detected automatically, set them manually.
-3. The launcher will attempt to detect your game installation paths.
-If they are not detected, you can set them manually.
+3. Click the Install button, then choose the game you want to install the mods for (Spore / Spore GA.)
-4. Click the **Install** button and follow the on-screen instructions.
+4. It will start downloading and installing the mod pack, just wait about 2-3 minutes.
-5. Enjoy!
+5. Done!
+Enjoy Spore with enhanced HD visuals.

 ### Uninstallation